World War II: Isolationist America and President Roosevelt

 President Roosevelt saw from a very early point the dangers posed by Hitler and the NAZIs as well as the Japanese militaists.
 There was at first little that he could do to support the forces of democracy in Europe.
 The isolationists were a powerful force throughout the 1930s.
 The President with great skill and political courage managed to not only support Britain in its hour of maximum peril, but with considerable political skill managed to push through Congress measures that would lay the ground work for turning American into the Arsenal of Democracy.
 Actions by the President played a major role in supporting Britain after the war began in Europe in September 1939.

-What the world had feared, another world war began on September 1, 1939 when the Germans invaded Poland.
-Britain and France declared war on September 3, but provided no aid to Poland.
-The Soviet Union, as provided for under seceret protocols of the NAZI-Soviet Non-Aggerssion Plan, selaed Poland's fate when they attacked from the east.
-The war triggered provisions of the Ameican Neutrality Act.
+NAZI Germany and Soviet Russia launched World War II by invading Poland.
+What the world had feared, for some time, another world war began when the Germans invaded Poland (Sptember 1, 1939).
+Britain and France declared war (September 3), but provided no effective support or aid to Poland.
+The Soviet Union, as provided for under seceret protocols of the NAZI-Soviet Non-Aggerssion Plan, selaed Poland's fate when they attacked from the east (September 17).
+The war triggered provisions of the Ameican Neutrality Act which meant for severalmonths, the United State could not support its World War I allies.

 September 1939-December 1940